rbowen/incubator-training/HOWTO.md

   Y: :

-In practice, you'll have to answer the first two questions (`groupID` and `articactID`) and just hit enter for the others.
+In practice, you'll have to answer the first two questions (`groupID` and `artifactID`) and just hit enter for the others.
 Answer Y at the end to start the generation process.

 Update the file `pom.xml` to set the presentation's name and